 That same year, Chicago City Council approved an ordinance requiring ridesharing drivers to submit to drug tests, background checks, training and vehicle inspections.
 In Chicago, ridesharing vehicles must be a 2002 model or newer.
 Vehicles must be in good condition with no cosmetic damage.
 Laws are constantly evolving to reflect the latest issues that have arisen as a result of ride-sharing apps and their expansion.

 If you need to get in touch with a Lyft or Uber Accident Lawyer in Chicago, feel free to reach out to our team at Schwaner Injury Law.
-We provide free case evaluations for ride-sharing related injuries from auto accidents to sexual abuse and violence.
+We provide free case evaluations for ride-sharing related injuries from auto accidents.
 You may be entitled to a Lyft or Uber accident settlement for your injury.
-Call a Rideshare Attorney today to see if you have a case, we are open twenty four hours a day, seven days a week.
+Call a Rideshare Attorney today to see if you have a case, we are open twenty-four hours a day, seven days a week.

 Ride-Sharing Insurance Coverage From Uber, Lyft and other Ride-sharing Companies a Big Issue